Incense is a substance that’s burned to produce a fragrant scent. In fact, the word “incense” is derived from the Latin word for “to burn.”

-- A 2008 study of adults in Singapore found that long-term burning of incense was associated with an increased risk for developing squamous cell lung cancer.
+- A of adults in Singapore found that long-term burning of incense was associated with an increased risk for developing squamous cell lung cancer.

 - A 2015 study found that components in incense smoke were toxic to cultured cells at lower concentrations than cigarette smoke.
 It should be noted that only the smoke of four incense sticks and one cigarette were assessed in this study.

-- A 2017 study in Chinese adults found evidence that incense burning could play a role in an increased risk of high blood pressure.
+- A in Chinese adults found evidence that incense burning could play a role in an increased risk of high blood pressure.